cloud-gov/deploy-autoscaler/README.md

 These contain three types of tests:

  - broker - ~5 minutes to run
  - api - ~5 minutes to run
- - app - currently paused since custom metrics are not working and the test takes ~1 hour to run
+ - app - ~1 hour to run

 In the pipeline for `cg-deploy-autoscaler`, each of these tests are configured to run after the deployment of development, staging and production as `acceptance-tests-{api,broker,app}-{development,staging,production}`.
 These tests are configured to not run in parallel as each runs a `cleanup.sh` script at the end which deletes orgs with the naming convention `ASATS-*`.
+Also resist the urge to add `--nodes=4 --flake-attempts=3` as ginkgo options to `bin/test`, the app tests in particular fail frequently with this enabled.

 There is also a set of 3 acceptance tests for development debugging which are commented out, along with a custom resouce towards the bottom.
 These exist to debug the bash and other scripting without having to wait for a deployment to development to finish first.
 Please comment these back out before submitting PRs.

+Finally, the "app" tests for custom metrics require the org/space to be able to communicate to the route registrared autoscaler api endpoint.
+The default CF application security group does not allow public url access so the test is customized to at runtime create an organization called `ASATS-Autoscaler-Acceptance-Tests` which has `cf bind-security-group public_networks_egress ...` applied to it.
+The other tests (broker and api) use an org/space which named and created by the acceptance tests themselves.
+The "broker" tests fail if the `ASATS-Autoscaler-Acceptance-Tests` org is used.
+This is why there are two different sets of config files in `acceptance-tests.sh`.

 ##  8. Manual Tests